 Our business will require additional capital to meet our product development objectives.
 We presently have funds that will allow us to complete the U.S. Phase II(b) clinical trial of CPP-109 that we are jointly conducting with NIDA and the VA.
-Based on currently available information and without considering the net proceeds of this offering, we estimate that we have sufficient working capital to support our operations through the end of the first quarter of 2014.
+Based on currently available information and without considering the net proceeds of this offering or the proceeds from our recently completed registered direct public offering, we estimate that we have sufficient working capital to support our operations through the end of the first quarter of 2014.
 The expectations described above are based on current information available to us.
 If the cost of these studies is greater than we expect, or it takes longer to complete and obtain the results of these studies, our assumptions may not prove to be accurate.

 At the present time, we will require additional funding to complete studies or trials other than those described above, including any Phase III clinical trial that we may be required to complete before we are in a position to file an NDA for CPP-109 for cocaine addiction and any additional human studies of CPP-115 evaluating the safety and efficacy of its use in treating addiction and epilepsy.
 Since these studies and trials have not yet been developed, we cannot estimate what our funding requirements will be with respect to such additional studies and trials.
-We will also require additional working capital to support our operations beyond the first quarter of 2014 (without considering the proceeds of this offering).
+We will also require additional working capital to support our operations beyond the first quarter of 2014 (without considering the proceeds of this offering or the proceeds from our recently completed registered direct public offering).
 There can be no assurance as to the amount of any such funding that will be required for these purposes or whether any such funding will be available to us when it is required.

-We expect to raise any required additional funds through public or private equity offerings, debt financings, capital lease transactions, corporate collaborations, governmental research grants or cost sharing arrangements with NIDA, the National Institute of Neurological Disorders and Stroke (NINDS) or other appropriate agencies that operate under the NIH umbrella, and/or other means.
+We expect to raise any required additional funds through public or private equity offerings (including our recent registered direct public offering), debt financings, capital lease transactions, corporate collaborations, governmental research grants or cost sharing arrangements with NIDA, the National Institute of Neurological Disorders and Stroke (NINDS) or other appropriate agencies that operate under the NIH umbrella, and/or other means.
 However, there is no assurance that any such grants will be made available, and if available, that we will qualify to receive any such grants.
 We may also seek to raise additional capital to fund additional product development efforts, even if we have sufficient funds for our planned operations.